kirtisoglu/Allocation-of-Primary-Care-Centers-in-Chicago/README.md

 # Allocation of Primary Care Centers in the Chicago Area

 This project aims to optimize the allocation of primary care centers in Chicago using advanced data analysis and optimization techniques.
 We tested a flip-based local search and a recombination method using Markov chains.
 We utilize Chicago transportation data for calculating travel times between any two blocks in the city.
 We use a shortest-path algorithm to estimate the travel times between any pair of Census blocks.
 We also implemented a reinforcement learning algorithm to improve the result we obtained from the recombination method.
-Once I submit the research paper, I will clean the code and explain the components.
+Once I submit the research paper, I will clean the code and explain the components The Gerrychain directory is the main folder for the recombination method by Markov chains.

 ## Prerequisites